ask-fm/AFMInfoBanner/README.md

 ## License

-CVKInfoBanner is available under the MIT license.
+AFMInfoBanner is available under the MIT license.
 See the LICENSE file for more info.